CarsonVS12/spring-petclinic/terraform_infra/README.md

 terraform apply --auto-approve=true
 ```

  You will be able to see the ip address of the ec2 server and use key.pem to login the server

 ```
 chmod 400 key.pem
 ssh -i key.pem ec2@<ip address>
 ```

-2) install Jenkins on ec2 instance
+2) Install Jenkins on ec2 instance
 <a href="https://www.jenkins.io/doc/tutorials/tutorial-for-installing-jenkins-on-AWS/#jenkins-on-aws">Jenkins on AWS</a>

  Once the Jenkins is installed and configured, go to **Manage jenkins**, **Manage Plugins**, install plugins including **AWS, aws pipeline, docker, CloudBees AWS, ec2, ansicolor, email extensions** etc

  Then go to **Manage jenkins**, **Manage Credentials** to manage AWS credentials

-3) install Docker
+3) Install Docker
 <a href="https://docs.docker.com/desktop/install/linux-install/">Install on Linux</a>

 ```